SJ9VRF/California-Transportaion-Project/src/models/process/README-visualisation.md

 # Visualisation
-Interactive visualisation is avaialbe at sample_run folder.
+Interactive visualisation is available at sample_run folder.

 ## Step 1.